-Green Impact Award: GOLD for second year running
+Green Impact Award: GOLD for third year running

 The University of Cambridge Green Impact Scheme supports and encourages departments and colleges across the University in reducing their environmental impacts.
-The College was commended for questioning current policies, trialling new initiatives and working towards carbon neutral goals alongside Green Impact.
-They cited our exploration of sourcing recycled paper as a fantastic example of comprehensively reviewing processes and procurement opportunities and noted that we are integrating sustainability into our everyday working practices across the College.
+The College was commended for questioning current policies, trialing new initiatives and working towards carbon neutral goals alongside Green Impact.
+They cited our exploration of sourcing recycled paper as a good example of comprehensively reviewing processes and procurement opportunities and noted that we are integrating sustainability into our everyday working practices across the College.